jpkrohling/xbmc-pvr-rpm/README.md

 ## Instructions

- * Execute the shell script on the SOURCES directory.
+ * Execute the shell script on the `SOURCES` directory.
 This will grab the sources and build a tar.gz file, that will be used by the build.
- * Execute "rpmbuild -ba xbmc-pvr.spec" on the SPECS directory.
-If everything goes well, you'll find a RPM package in the RPMS directory.
+ * Execute `$ rpmbuild -ba xbmc-pvr.spec` on the `SPECS` directory.
+If everything goes well, you'll find a RPM package in the `RPMS` directory.